HaoweiLi778/JointSQ/README.md

 ```
 # We are committed to...

- The method proposed in this paper primarily compresses parameters in distributed training.
-Currently, we are focusing on compressing activation values to minimize GPU memory usage.
-Applying these two techniques to training large models holds great promise.
+ I am highly interested in training and inference acceleration for large models.
+Recently, I have been exploring compressing activation values to minimize GPU memory usage.
+I would be delighted to connect and discuss with researchers who share similar interests.
+Feel free to reach out to me at 23011210779@stu.xidian.edu.cn.